abhishekchaturvedi-07/ntu-microservice-boilerplate-Node-Microservices-Docker-K8S/README.md

 - Integration enabled for Load Balancer with the Ingress Controller
 - Configuration done for the React App Dev Server
 - Integration done for the React App Dev Server with different microservices
+- Current Issue - Whenever do any change, need to build the new image of the microservice, push it to the docker hub and then run the kubectl rollout restart deployment <deployment_name> command, which is a headache, lets work on the solution for this issue